HumanSignal/label-studio/docs/source/guide/quality.md

 meta_description:
 ---

+> Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
+As a result, this documentation might not reflect the current functionality of the product.

 After multiple labelers have annotated tasks, review their output to validate the quality of the results.
 You can also perform this task after a model has predicted labels for tasks in your dataset.

 > The annotation review workflow is only available in Label Studio Enterprise Edition.
-If you're using Label Studio Community Edition, CONTACT US to learn more about the Enterprise Edition.
+If you're using Label Studio Community Edition, see [Features of Label Studio](label_studio_compare.html) to learn more.

 ## Why review annotations?